godidier/godidier.github.io/torcs-ai-tuto-1.md

 This is the beginning of a series on how to build an AI agent for the game TORCS (The Open Racing Cars Simulation).
 TORCS is an open source video game...
+...[History of TORCS from little AI game to Speed Dreams]...

 # Why bother ?